The Fuel of the Future: Understanding Natural Gas

 Increased Usage of Natural Gas

 Everything about natural gas makes sense, but there really hasn’t been a government mandate to increase the usage and infrastructure of natural gas.
 There have been some issues with environmentalists claiming that natural gas extraction is bad for the environment.
-It really isn’t, but chemicals that are used in the fracking process sometimes it results in minor earthquakes.
+It really isn’t, but chemicals that are used in the fracking process sometimes results in toxic spills and fracking has now been shown to cause minor earthquakes.
 There are natural alternatives to the chemicals that could be used, and stronger regulation in the industry would minimize this issue.

 Proponents of natural gas, like the oil icon T. Boone Pickens, have been pushing hard for politicians to get behind it.
 Eventually, they will, but when is the question.
 If the government set a mandate in natural gas it would certainly help accelerate growth, but the private sector is moving along regardless.
 Clean Energy Fuels (CLNE) is creating an infrastructure of natural gas stations throughout the country.
 Think of a typical gas station, but instead, you fuel your tank with natural gas.